-If the student has not been claimed within one hour of the student's dismissal time, the principal or principal's designee will contact Crime Stop at 602-262-6151 and make a report of child neglect followed by a call to Child Protective Services at 1-888-767-2445 to make a similar report.
+If the student has not been claimed within one hour of the student's dismissal time, the principal or principal's designee will contact Crime Stop at 602-262-6151 and make a report of child neglect followed by a call to the Department of Child Safety (DCS) at 1-888-767-2445 to make a similar report.
 Both calls will request the child be placed in protective custody.
 Both calls will be documented on the Unclaimed Student After School form and include:

-- The time of both calls; - The names of the police and CPS personnel the reports were taken by.
+- The time of both calls: - The names of the police and DCS personnel the reports were taken by.

-The principal or designee and one other employee will wait with the student until the police or CPS representative arrives.
+The principal or designee and one other employee will wait with the student until the police or DCS representative arrives.

-All the student's pertinent personal information -address, parent's name(s), contact information, etc., will be given to the officer/CPS worker who arrives to provide protective custody.
+All the student's pertinent personal information -address, parent's name(s), contact information, etc., will be given to the officer/DCS worker who arrives to provide protective custody.

-The officer/CPS worker who provides protective custody will supply the school personnel with such information as name, badge/identification number, and location where the student will be relocated.
+The officer/DCS worker who provides protective custody will supply the school personnel with such information as name, badge/identification number, and location where the student will be relocated.
 This information will be recorded on the Unclaimed Student After School form.